 While the brain stem is not the only part of the brain in charge of swallowing, it plays a significant role in automatic swallowing and the gag reflex.
 This means that people with brain stem injuries are at a greater risk of choking on their own saliva.

-Luckily, you can treat most swallowing problems with swallowing exercises for dysphagia.
-A speech therapist is the best person to teach you these.
+Fortunately, you can treat most swallowing problems with swallowing exercises for dysphagia.
+A speech therapist is the most qualified professional to help you overcome dysphagia.

-If the medulla becomes damaged though, it can’t sense how much CO2 is in the blood.
+However, a damaged medulla cannot detect how much CO2 is in the blood.
 As a result, it doesn’t know how much air the body still needs.
 That’s when breathing problems can arise.

 The most common respiratory problems after brain stem damage include: